neuro-inc/platform-docs/core/clusters-and-roles/clusters-resources.md

 Usually, you are assigned a computation quota in term of credits.
 Those credits are consumed whenever you run a job.
 Credits are cluster-bound which means, you have different balances in different clusters.

-You can view the remaining credits on your Web UI dashboard.
+You can view the remaining credits on your Apolo Console dashboard.
 The `apolo config show` command also shows the amount of credits left as part of its output too.

 ### How can I request for more credits?

-You can top up your credits by clicking the **Credits** button on the Web UI dashboard.
+You can top up your credits by clicking the **Credits** button on the Apolo Console dashboard.

 You can also contact [support@apolo.us](mailto:support@apolo.us) or corresponding cluster provider to learn about latest discounts and promotions, and then request the top up.